 Deploy Folding Table of contents

-In the last few decades, the understanding of the and its effects on the body’s immune system has grown rapidly.
+In the last few decades, the understanding of the microbiome and its effects on the body’s immune system has grown rapidly.
 Most recently, new research has shed light on the role of the microbiome—comprised of the trillions of bacteria, fungi, and viruses that inhabit the body—in shaping our defences against pathogens and other immune aggressors.
 This makes the microbiome a potentially powerful ally in the battle to maintain health and wellbeing, but what does the research say about the relationship between microbiota and immunity?

 Exploring the Microbiota-Immunity Link: What’s the Evidence?

 Scientists now understand that an individual’s microbiota is an integral part of the functioning of their immune system.
-The composition of the microbiome—which is unique to each individual—influences a range of factors, from nutrient absorption and metabolism to gene expression, , and immune responses.
+The composition of the microbiome—which is unique to each individual—influences a range of factors, from nutrient absorption and metabolism to gene expression, inflammation, and immune responses.
 This has been evidenced in a variety of studies, particularly those looking at the impacts of changes in microbiota composition on the body’s defences.

 For instance, research has demonstrated that the loss of certain microbes can weaken the body’s defences, leaving it susceptible to disease.
-In one study, mice that had been given antibiotics to suppress their microbiota were found to have impaired cytokine production and consequently, lower levels of -mediated immunity.
+In one study, mice that had been given antibiotics to suppress their microbiota were found to have impaired cytokine production and consequently, lower levels of natural killer cell-mediated immunity.
 Similarly, other studies have indicated that changes in the composition of the gut microbiome can impact the body’s response to infection and its ability to defend itself against pathogens.

 Harnessing Microbiota to Strengthen Our Defences